gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * The 'cnonce' parameter MUST include a new dedicated nonce N\_C generated by the joining node.

-  * The 'client_cred' parameter MUST include a public key compatible with the encoding, signature or ECDH algorithm, and possible associated parameters indicated by the Group Manager.
+  * The 'client_cred' parameter MUST include an authentication credential compatible with the format indicated by the Group Manager.
+Also, the authentication credential as well as the included public key MUST be compatible with the signature or ECDH algorithm, and possible associated parameters.

-  * The 'client_cred_verify' parameter MUST include a PoP evidence computed as described in {{ssec-join-req-sending}}, by using the public key indicated in the current 'client_cred' parameter, with the signature or ECDH algorithm, and possible associated parameters indicated by the Group Manager.
+  * The 'client_cred_verify' parameter MUST include a PoP evidence computed as described in {{ssec-join-req-sending}}, by using the private key associated to the authentication credential specified in the current 'client_cred' parameter, with the signature or ECDH algorithm, and possible associated parameters indicated by the Group Manager.
 If the error response from the Group Manager includes the 'kdcchallenge' parameter, the joining node MUST use its content as new N\_S challenge to compute the PoP evidence.

 ## Send the Joining Response {#ssec-join-resp}